 Unfortunately, dying without a will is not an uncommon situation.
 Many people—even the rich and famous—fail to understand the importance of estate planning.
 Aretha Franklin was not the first celebrity to die intestate, and she most likely will not be the last.
 In the past few years, celebrities such as Prince and Anthony Bourdain have also died without a will.

-When a person has a significant estate without a will, it can cause complications upon their death.
+When a person has a significant estate without a will, our estate planning lawyer adds, it can cause complications upon their death.
 Their assets may be distributed to the wrong people.
 It can cause a massive tax liability and lead to disagreements and tension among family members.

 It is shocking that Aretha Franklin died without a will, given that she was ill for several years.
 She also has a special-needs son who needs financial support.
 She must have known that she would eventually die from pancreatic cancer.
 However, many people are unable to face death and therefore do not view estate planning as a priority.

 Before dying from cancer on August 16 at age 76, Aretha Franklin had a music career that spanned more than 50 years.
 Known for her hits “Respect” and “A Natural Woman,” Franklin was the first woman to be inducted into the Rock and Roll Hall of Fame.
 She had a whopping 88 Billboard hit songs in total.
 During the peak of her career from 1967 to 1975, she had more than 25 hit songs.
 Known as the Queen of Soul, Franklin also won 18 Grammy awards.